krachdd/hoomd-sph3/README.md

 - add particle number density method (C++ code already implemented)
 - define variables outside the particle loops (see e.g. TODO in compute_normalization_constant_solid on SinglePhaseFlow).
 Low hanging fruit with impact on performance.
 Reduce access times and - - number of requests.
 - rename Tait Eq. to Cole see Paper: Cole 1948 Underwater Explosions
-- get rid of not needed request on functoins.
+- get rid of not needed request on functions.
 Low hanging fruit with impact on performance.
 Reduce access times and number of requests.
 - Literature Review on kernels: which on to use when.
 - plug compute_normalization_constant_solid into compute noslip
 - understand why
 ```python
 # in sphmodel.py